bendycode/desktop-cleaner/presentation.md

 Haskell, through tools like _GHCi_ and _GHCmod_, provides means for greater productivity:

-- less malleability -> infer more about code
+- well-structured > malleable for inferring about program
 - on-the-fly compiler feedback > introspection
 - Cabal :( (but we can make it okay)